 Studies have shown that eating asparagus can help to reduce the risk of type 2 diabetes and heart disease.

 Avocado is rich in heart-healthy monounsaturated fat and full of vitamin E.

-Beetroot is a rich source of antioxidants and it contains potassium, magnesium, iron, vitamins A, B6 and C and folic acid, as well as protein, carbohydrates and soluble fibre.
-It also contains betaine, which is important for cardiovascular health.
+Beetroots are a rich source of antioxidants and contain potassium, magnesium, iron, vitamins A, B6 and C and folic acid, as well as protein, carbohydrates and soluble fibre.
+These root vegetables also contain betaine, which is important for cardiovascular health.

 Blueberries are bursting with vitamins C and E, and one large handful of the berries provides as many antioxidants as five servings of carrots, broccoli or apples.